libreswitch/ops/tests/rest/rest_test.md

 ### Description
 Configure the REST API PUT method with invalid data for the URIs.

-> **STEPS:**
+#### Steps

-> 1. Connect OpenSwitch to the Ubuntu workstation as shown in the topology diagram.
+1. Connect OpenSwitch to the Ubuntu workstation as shown in the topology diagram.
-> 2. Configure the IPV4 address on the switch management interfaces.
+2. Configure the IPV4 address on the switch management interfaces.
-> 3. Configure the IPV4 address on the Ubuntu workstation.
+3. Configure the IPV4 address on the Ubuntu workstation.
-> 4. Configure the standard REST API PUT method with invalid data for URIs.
+4. Configure the standard REST API PUT method with invalid data for URIs.
-> 5. Validate that the standard REST API PUT method fails to configure with invalid data for all URIs.
+5. Validate that the standard REST API PUT method fails to configure with invalid data for all URIs.

 ### Test result criteria
 #### Test pass criteria